Jeremy Pena Preview, Player Props: Astros vs. Tigers

 Tigers Pitching Rankings

-- The 8.4 strikeouts per nine innings put together by the Tigers pitching staff ranks 22nd in the league.
+- The 8.4 strikeouts per nine innings put together by the Tigers pitching staff ranks 22nd in MLB.

-- The Tigers have the 19th-ranked team ERA across all league pitching staffs (4.47).
+- The Tigers have the 19th-ranked team ERA across all MLB pitching staffs (4.43).

-- The Tigers will send Manning (5-4) to the mound to make his 13th start of the season.
-He is 5-4 with a 4.18 ERA and 42 strikeouts through 64 2/3 innings pitched.
+- Rodriguez will aim to grab his 10th victory when he gets the start for the Tigers, his 20th of the season.
+He is 9-6 with a 3.03 ERA and 115 strikeouts through 113 2/3 innings pitched.

-- The righty last appeared on Saturday against the Cleveland Guardians, when he tossed six innings, allowing one earned run while giving up five hits.
+- In his most recent time out on Sunday, the left-hander went 6 2/3 innings against the Cleveland Guardians, giving up one earned run while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.